DevprojectEkla/WeezBank/README.md

 ## Future Enhancements

-- Implement a RESTful API using Django REST Framework to allow integration with other services or a React frontend.
+- Developing a React client to interact with the API.
 - Integrate more detailed transaction tracking and reporting features.
 - Implement unit tests to ensure application reliability and correctness.